sybrew/the-seo-framework/readme.txt

 	-> This will probably involve some annoying relative offset vs screen width maths.

 TODO jr dot nl/?calendar=$test doesn't invoke aqp?
+	-> Probably some other plugin mangles the request before AQP touches it.
+		-> Ask for list of plugins?

 TODO introduce css --vars
+	-> Applying colors would be a nice starting point.

 TODO add TikTok social profile hint? eh...
 	-> Also, there appears to be a specific format: https://support.google.com/business/answer/13580646.